Matthew-Dreemurr/push_swap/README.md

 For the biger set i will use [[Radix]] with [[Bitwise Operators]].

-The way i manage the bitwise:
+The way i manage the bitwise to acces eatch bit:
 ```c
 #include <stdio.h>
 #include <stdlib.h>